bharathsudharsan/Train_plus_plus/README.md

 # Train++: A high-performance incremental binary classifier training algorithm for MCUs

-**Overview:** We provide *Train++* algorithm for all Arduino IDE supported MCUs.
+We provide *Train++* algorithm for all Arduino IDE supported MCUs.
 Train++ is our incremental training algorithm that can be used to train binary classifiers on MCUs using large volume, high dimensional, real-time data, thus producing self-learning IoT edge devices capable of learning to perform analytics for any target IoT use cases.

+## Datasets for onboard training

-**Datasets for onboard training:** We converted all the listed datasets into MCU executable *.h* files and placed them inside the algorithm folder.
+We converted all the listed datasets into MCU executable *.h* files and placed them inside the algorithm folder.
 The datasets 1 to 7 are used for training binary classifiers on MCUs using *Train++*.
 The users have to uncomment their dataset of choice (header file at the beginning of the main algorithm program) to use it when training on MCUs.

 1. [Iris Flowers](https://archive.ics.uci.edu/ml/datasets/iris "Google's Homepage"): Using *Train++*, we train a binary classifier to distinguish Iris Setosa from other flowers based on the input features.
 2. [Heart Disease](https://archive.ics.uci.edu/ml/datasets/heart+Disease): After training, based on the input features, the *Train++* trained classifier should be able to identify the presence of heart disease in the patient.